vasanthekumar/discovery-service/README.md

 - Java 17 or higher
 - Maven 5.7.43

+## Dependencies

+The Eureka server application relies on Config Server.Make Sure before starting the Eureka server config server needs to be up and running.
+Note : If you are not running the config server on port 8191 please configure below property in bootstrap properties file accordingly. spring.cloud.config.uri= http://localhost:<Your config server port>

 ## Running the Application

 To run the Eureka server application locally, follow these steps: